 Alternative therapies fall somewhere in between conservative treatments and invasive treatments though pose less of a risk to a patient’s lifestyle than more aggressive means.

 Platelet Rich Plasma, or PRP, therapy involves a simple outpatient procedure in which a patient’s blood is drawn, processed, and then reinjected into the site of an injury.
 Platelets are one of the body’s natural defenses against injury.
 By isolating these tissues, mixing them with other growth factors, and using precise equipment to reinject them, PRP incites a healing response in the body then amplifies its effects by providing raw materials for the body to use in the repair.

 Stem Cell Therapy

-Similar to PRP, stem cell therapy is a simple outpatient procedure which involves extracting and processing tissues (fat or bone marrow) and reinjecting these tissues into the site of an injury.
+Similar to PRP, stem cell therapy is a simple outpatient procedure that involves extracting and processing tissues (fat or bone marrow) and reinjecting these tissues into the site of an injury.
 These stem cells are a derivative of the fat or bone marrow and can be used by the body to create an environment suitable for repair.
-Once inside the body, these cells send out chemical impulses which attract healing factors in the body and help them better repair any damaged tissue.
+Once inside the body, these cells send out chemical impulses that attract healing factors in the body and help them better repair any damaged tissue.